 Assault in Missouri

-Many of us have heard the term assault and have a general idea of what that means, but what defines the difference classes of assault as far as the law sees it in Missouri?
-An experienced criminal defense attorney can help explain the differences in possible outcomes depending on the crime that’s been alleged.
+Many of us have heard the term “assault” and already have a general idea of what that term means, but do you know what defines the difference in classes of assault as far as the law sees it in Missouri?
+An experienced criminal defense attorney can help explain the differences in possible outcomes depending on the crime that has been alleged to have occurred.

 First-Degree Assault

-The assault would be considered first-degree if the attacker, knowingly in advance, attempts to kill or attempts to cause serious physical injury to another.
+The assault would be considered to be first-degree if the attacker, knowingly in advance, attempts to kill or attempts to cause serious physical injury to another person.
 In general, first-degree assault is a Class B felony which can escalate to a Class A felony if the victim is any of the following:

 - An officer of the law